Russia opens criminal investigation into Aeroflot executive

 President Vladimir Putin, keen to stop foreign investment capital draining out of Russia, has made fighting endemic corruption a priority for his third term, although critics say early efforts fail to address the scale of the problem.

-Recent corruption scandals have cost Putin’s defense minister his job and clouded various high-profile projects, including next year’s Sochi Winter Olympics, Silicon Valley-style technology hub Skolkovo and satellite navigation system GLONASS.
+Recent corruption scandals have cost Putin’s defence minister his job and clouded various high-profile projects, including next year’s Sochi Winter Olympics, Silicon Valley-style technology hub Skolkovo and satellite navigation system GLONASS.

 In a statement on Tuesday, Russia’s federal Investigative Committee said it had launched the formal investigation into Aeroflot deputy CEO Andrei Kalmykov.